 Quick Lucy Intro

 Sometimes, when I start to tell people about Lucy, they hold their hand up, unwilling to hear how her story started.
 But the truth is, that is her story, whether people like it or not.
-She was neglected, and it has led to a lot of obstacles for her, but I work with her to work through her challenges.
+She was the victim of neglect, and it has led to a lot of obstacles for her, but I work with her to work through her challenges.

 - 8-year-old tuxedo female cat